 ANSWER: To the extent this paragraph refers to or relies on allegations made in the preceding paragraphs, the City adopts and restates its prior answers and responses thereto.
 The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
 To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information in 2004 alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
-The City further admits Defendant Mohammed was subsequently included as a target of the investigation.
 The City is without knowledge or information of the alleged misconduct involving plaintiff as asserted in the complaint against the Defendant Officers.
-Based on police department reports and plaintiff's guilty plea, the City denies the allegation that plaintiff's arrest, detention, and prosecution were "wrongful."
+Based on police department reports, court records, and plaintiff's guilty plea, the City denies the allegation that plaintiff's arrest, detention, and prosecution were "wrongful."
 The City denies any remaining allegations in paragraph 30 inconsistent with the foregoing.